Eligibility to Compete

 Michigan Grand Prix and Super Regional Tournaments: Lakeshore Volleyfest, MJVBA Championships, Motor City Madness, Presidents Day Challenge,

-Michigan Test Policy for winners: Winners in the up to 4 divisions per age will have all or part of their fee waived for AAU Nationals, The West Coast Championships or The Volleyball Festival.
+Michigan Policy for winners: Winners in the up to 4 divisions per age will have all or part of their fee waived for AAU Nationals, The West Coast Championships or The Volleyball Festival.
 Reimbursement will be a sliding scale based on 12 teams in each age group or an average of 12 per division per age.

 If the first place team has already won a free entry OR does not accept the free entry, the free entry will go to the second place team.
 If a team wins 3 different AAU Grand Prix / AAU Super Regional Tournaments, the team may accept one free entry for each of the 3 listed events.

 Lakeshore Volleyfest and MJVBA Championships,